 - Good governance

-Town Hall and other Town facilities; details included in course materials provided at the first session.
+Town Hall and other Town facilities; details included in course materials provided prior to the first session.